isomerpages/singapore-customs-cms/_temporary-import-scheme/For more information/approved-wine-event.md

 | **2206.00.99** | Other fermented beverages or mixtures of fermented beverages and non-alcoholic beverages not elsewhere specified |

 ## Application Procedures
-   To apply for duty exemption and GST relief, the event organiser should:
+To apply for duty exemption and GST relief for approved wine, the event organiser should:

 1) Obtain an import license from the Singapore Food Agency (SFA) prior to permit declaration for the import of approved wines.